leeyuchong/ScheduleBrewer/readme.md

 This app was built and tested using Node v16.5.0.
 Install the Node dependencies from the `package-lock.json` file.
 In the same directory as the `Frontend/package-lock.json` file, run the command `npm install`

+## Usage

+**Run Django**

+1. Activate your virtual environment
+2. In the terminal, go to the folder `ScheduleBrewer/Backend` where the file `manage.py` is
+3. Run the following command: `python manage.py runserver`
+4. Go to 127.0.0.1:8000 to view the page

+**Compile the Frontend Files**

+1. In the terminal, go to the folder `ScheduleBrewer/Frontend` where the file `package.json` is
+2. Run the command `npm run build`

+To continuously compile the files, instead of `npm run build`, run the command `npm run dev`

 ## Files

 The `.env` file, and `/node_modules` and `/saml` folders are necessary but are not in this repository. `.env` and `/saml` can be found in the AWS server. `/node_modules` can be installed following the instructions above.